 Parents should leave a message or send an email to their child's teacher if they have a question or concern.
 The lower school head is also available to meet with parents at any time after the classroom teacher has been contacted.
-Parents are encouraged to use email for the most perfunctory exchange of information.
+Parents are encouraged to contact teachers or the lower school head whenever they have a question or concern.

-Meetings should be scheduled to address any issues of substance.
+Face-to-face meetings are encouraged to address any issues of substance.